Welcome to the San Diego Epiphyllum Society (SDES). This is our 50th year serving the community of Epiphyllum gardeners.

-Epiphyllums are easy to grow, come in a huge variety of sizes, shapes and colors.
-They grow in small or large containers.
-Some are hanging plans while others are better displayed in pots on the ground.
+In home gardens epiphyllums are easy to grow.
+They come in a huge variety of sizes, shapes and colors.
+You may grow them in small or large containers as hanging plants or in pots on the ground.

-The plants need filtered light.
-They do best hung or placed on shelves under patio covers, in trees or under shade cloth or lathe.
+The plants require filtered light.
+This is most easily accomplished by hanging or placing them on shelves under patio covers, in trees or under shade cloth or lathe house.